Norepinephrine (medication): Mechanism of action

 It stimulates α_{1} and α_{2} adrenergic receptors to cause blood vessel contraction, thus increases peripheral vascular resistance and resulted in increased blood pressure.
 This effect also reduces the blood supply to gastrointestinal tract and kidneys.
 Norepinephrine acts on beta-1 adrenergic receptors, causing increase in heart rate and cardiac output.
 However, the elevation in heart rate is only transient, as baroreceptor response to the rise in blood pressure as well as enhanced vagal tone ultimately result in a sustained decrease in heart rate.
 Norepinephrine acts more on alpha receptors than the beta receptors.

 Pharmacokinetics

 Norepinephrine does not cross the blood–brain barrier under normal circumstances and hence is a peripherally selective drug.

 Chemistry

 Norepinephrine, or noradrenaline, also known as 3,4,β-trihydroxyphenethylamine, is a substituted phenethylamine and catecholamine.
 It is the N-demethylated analogue of epinephrine (adrenaline; 3,4,β-trihydroxy-N-methylphenethylamine) and the β-hydroxylated analogue of dopamine (3,4-dihydroxyphenethylamine).

 Society and culture

 Names

 Norepinephrine is the generic name of the drug and its INN, while noradrenaline is its BAN.
+It is often referred to as simply "levo" in clinical settings in the United States, an abbreviation of the trade name Levophed.